 Today’s post on improving your Job Success Score was written by Steven Young, Freelance To Win’s “mad scientist.”
 When it comes to the technical side of winning on Upwork, Steven has been my go-to person for years.

 The proof is in the pudding…

-Not only does he have a perfect Job Success Score himself (with over $100k in earnings), he also charges — and gets — higher hourly rates than any other Upwork freelancer I’ve seen (see for yourself; full disclosure: I’ve been a client of Steven’s myself, and he is now a full time employee at Freelance To Win — but as you can see he routinely receives hundreds of dollars per hour from other clients.)
+Not only does he have a perfect Job Success Score himself (with over $100k in earnings), he also charges — and gets — higher hourly rates than any other Upwork freelancer I’ve ever seen (see his Upwork profile for yourself; full disclosure: I’ve hired Steven myself for help with Freelance To Win — but as you can see he routinely receives hundreds of dollars per hour from other clients.)